Slices of hermitian K-theory and Milnor's conjecture on quadratic forms: Slices

 Since smashing with $S^{2,1}$ shifts motivic spectra by one index we get

-When forming homotopy fixed points and homotopy orbits of $\KGL$ we implicitly make use of a naive $C_{2}$-equivariant spectrum, i.e., a (non-equivariant) motivic spectrum with a $C_{2}$-action, whose underlying motivic spectrum maps by a levelwise weak equivalence to $\KGL$.
+When forming homotopy fixed points and homotopy orbits of $\KGL$ we implicitly make use of a naive $C_{2}$-equivariant motivic spectrum, i.e., a non-equivariant motivic spectrum with a $C_{2}$-action (given by $\Psi^{-1}_{\mathrm{st}}$) which maps by a levelwise weak equivalence to $\KGL$.
 Recall the Witt-theory spectrum $\KT$ is the homotopy colimit of the sequential diagram

 Note that $\KT$ is a motivic ring spectrum equipped with an evident $\KQ$-algebra structure.
-There is a homotopy cofiber sequence relating $\KQ$, $\KT$ and homotopy orbit algebraic $K$-theory \cite{Kobal}. \begin{theorem}[Kobal] There is a homotopy cofiber sequence
+Our notation follows \cite{Hornbostel} and reminds us of the fact that $\KT$ is an example of a "Tate spectrum" or more precisely "geometric fixed point spectrum" via the homotopy cofiber sequence relating it to $\KQ$ and homotopy orbit algebraic $K$-theory \cite{Kobal}. \begin{theorem}[Kobal] There is a homotopy cofiber sequence

-\end{theorem} The involution on $\KGL$ induces an $\MZZ$-linear involution on the slices $\s_{q}(\KGL)\iso S^{2q,q}\smash \MZZ$.
+\end{theorem} The involution on $\KGL$ induces an $\MZZ$-linear involution on the slices $\s_{q}(\KGL)\iso \Sigma^{2q,q} \MZZ$.
 Suspensions of $\MZZ$ allow only two possible involutions, namely the identity (trivial involution) and the multiplication by $-1$ map (nontrivial involution).
 This follows because $\MZZ_{0,0}^{\times}\iso\{\pm 1\}$. \begin{proposition} Let $(\KGL,\Psi^{-1}_{\mathrm{st}})$ be the motivic $K$-theory spectrum with its Adams involution.
-The induced involution on $\s_{q}(\KGL)\iso S^{2q,q}\smash\MZZ$ is nontrivial if $q$ is odd and trivial if $q$ is even. \end{proposition} \begin{proof} This follows from (\ref{eq:stable-adams}) and the equality $\s_{0}(\Psi^{-1})=\id_{\MZZ}$.
+The induced involution on $\s_{q}(\KGL)\iso \Sigma^{2q,q} \MZZ$ is nontrivial if $q$ is odd and trivial if $q$ is even. \end{proposition} \begin{proof} This follows from (\ref{eq:stable-adams}) and the equality $\s_{0}(\Psi^{-1})=\id_{\MZZ}$.
 For the latter, note that the Adams involution and the unit map of $\KGL$ yield commutative diagrams: \begin{diagram}[width=2cm,height=0.5cm] & & \KGL & & & \s_{0}(\KGL) \\ & \ruTo^{\iota} & & & \ruTo^{\s_{0}(\iota)} & \\ \One & & \dTo_{\Psi^{-1}_{\mathrm{st}}} & \s_{0}(\One) & & \dTo_{\s_{0}(\Psi^{-1}_{\mathrm{st}})} \\ & \rdTo_{\iota} & & & \rdTo_{\s_{0}(\iota)} & \\ & & \KGL & & & \s_{0}(\KGL) \end{diagram} By reference to Theorem~\ref{thm:slices-k} it follows that $\s_{0}(\Psi^{-1}_{\mathrm{st}})=\id_{\MZZ}$. \end{proof}